 If you draw a “T”, 22mm x 157mm, the three hole centres are at the ends of the lines.

 Measure from the wall to the end of the finial.

 The Stopper finial is 18mm long

 The Plain Ball finial is 40mm long

-The Hinge Plate is 150mm long x 40mm wide x 5mm thick
+The Bracket (Hinge) Plate is 175mm long x 40mm wide x 5mm thick.

 Are the Portiere’s self-closing?